-Believe it or not, dogs do get colds.
+Yes, believe it or not, dogs and puppies get colds too.

 Though they get sick for different reasons than us, there are shared symptoms and comparable home remedies you should know to help them recover.

 Today you’re about to discover what signs to look for, how to treat them, and when it’s time to see your local veterinarian.

 Know the Symptoms

 Similar to newborn babies, a puppy’s immune system is still developing and is slow in fighting bacteria and viruses on its own.